-Long sleeping has been found in approximately 2% of the population, with men at a slightly higher rate of having it than women.
-It may be difficult to first detect in children, as they routinely sleep more than adults, and are often not given free reign to sleep in as long as desired.
-Allowing a child to sleep in on weekends and measuring the time slept could be a good indication of the presence of this disorder, if it surpasses 10-12 hours.
+Long sleeping has been found in approximately 2 percent of the population, with men at a slightly higher rate of having it than women.
+It may be difficult to detect in children because they routinely sleep more than adults and are often not given free reign to sleep in as long as desired.
+Allowing a child to sleep in on weekends and measuring the time slept could be a good indication of the presence of this disorder (if it surpasses 10 to 12 hours).

-A link has been found connecting long sleeping with introverted personality types, which may have to do with the release or lack thereof of certain chemicals in the brain, but no conclusive evidence has been found, nor is there a cure.
-Long sleepers are advised not to fight the disorder, as it may lead to the development of other sleeping disorders or medical issues, but to instead live within its constraints as well as is possible under their circumstance, and achieve the most sleep that they possibly can without neglecting other aspects of their lives.
+A link has been found connecting long sleeping with introverted personality types, which may have to do with the release or lack thereof of certain chemicals in the brain.
+No conclusive evidence has been found, nor is there a cure.
+Long sleepers are advised not to fight the disorder, as it may lead to the development of other sleeping disorders or medical issues.
+Instead, they should try to live within its constraints as well as they can.
+This means achieving as much sleep as possible without neglecting other aspects of their lives.

-The possibility exists that the disorder could be caused by depression or another medical condition, and if it has only recently started, then this is likely the case.
-In these situations, being examined by a doctor, and having a thorough check of your medical and sleep history performed may root out the problem.
+The disorder could be caused by depression or another medical condition.
+If it has only recently started, this is likely the case.
+In these situations, medical examinations, as well as a thorough check of your medical and sleep history may root out the problem.
 Maintaining a sleep diary will often be enough for the doctor to make a diagnosis, although you may be asked to perform an overnight sleep study, or polysomnogram, to have any other sleep disorders uncovered.